SinethembaDlova/github-commit-explorer/README.md

 **Try it now:** [https://github-commit-explorer-five.vercel.app/](https://github-commit-explorer-five.vercel.app/)

-Test with popular GitHub usernames like `octocat`, `torvalds`, `sindresorhus`, or any public GitHub user!
+Test with popular GitHub usernames like `sinethembadlova`, `octocat`, or any public GitHub user!

 ---